nyancient/fido2-luks/README.md

 In order to use your FIDO2 token to decrypt your root disk at boot time, there are still a few hoops to jump through:

-1. Add `ROOT_DISK=<device>` to `/etc/fido2-luks.cfg`, where `<device>` is your encrypted root device. `ROOT_DISK` defaults to `/dev/nvme0n1p3`, so if this is your root device you do not need to update your configuration file.
-2. Add `keyscript=/usr/share/fido2-luks/fido2-luks-keyscript` to the options section of the entry in `/etc/crypttab` that corresponds to your encrypted root device.
+1. Add `keyscript=/usr/share/fido2-luks/fido2-luks-keyscript` to the options section of the entry in `/etc/crypttab` that corresponds to your encrypted root device.
-3. Run `update-initramfs -u`, to make the above changes take effect during boot.
+2. Run `update-initramfs -u`, to make the above changes take effect during boot.

 Non-root decryption